mikewakeham/elo-bot-light/README.md

    - "MESSAGE CONTENT INTENT"
 4. For bot permissions, select "Administrator" and save changes
 5. To get your API token, stay on the Bot tab and press the "RESET TOKEN" button to get your token
-6. Copy the token and paste it into the last line of the bot.py file where it says "DISCORD API TOKEN HERE"
+6. Copy the token and paste it into the last line of the bot file where it says "DISCORD API TOKEN HERE"

 ```
 bot.run("DISCORD API TOKEN HERE")